MicrosoftDocs/Devices-docs/surface/self-serve-warranty-service.md

     > ![Add devices](images/self-serve-fig2.png)

 6. Repeat steps 1-2 to add multiple devices (up to 20 total) to the request.
-7. From the drop down menu, select the issue type that best describes the issue and click **Next.**
+7. From the drop down menu, select the issue type that best describes the issue and select **Next.**

     > [!div class="mx-imgBorder"]
     > ![Select issue category](images/self-serve-fig3.png)

 8. Review your order.
 If any information is incorrect, choose **Back** to correct errors.
 9. Accept the terms of conditions.
-10. If request summary is correct, click **Submit your request**
+10. If request summary is correct, select **Submit your request**.

     > [!div class="mx-imgBorder"]
     > ![Submit self-serve repair request](images/self-serve-fig4.png)